United Airlines will require US employees to be vaccinated

-United Airlines will require employees in the U.S. to be vaccinated against COVID-19 by late October, perhaps sooner, joining a growing number of big corporations that are responding to a surge in virus cases.
+United Airlines will require employees in the U.S. to be vaccinated against COVID-19 by late October, perhaps sooner, joining a rising number of big corporations that are responding to a surge in virus cases.

 Company leaders called it a matter of safety and cited “incredibly compelling” evidence of the effectiveness of the vaccines.